If your question isn’t answered here please contact [email protected]

 Do I have to pay to enter?

-The Awards are free to enter and shortlisted charities will be invited to attend the gala presentation dinner as our guests
+The Awards are free to enter and shortlisted charities would be invited to attend the gala presentation dinner as our guests.

 Can I enter more than one project?